keithstric/express-auth-boilerplate/README.md

 * You modify your `Dockerfile` file
 * You modify your `docker-compose.yml` file

 In these instances you will need to force Docker to rebuild it's containers.
+Just run:

-Just run `npm run build:start:docker`.
+`npm run build:start:docker`

 This will rebuild the docker containers.

 ### Starting/Stopping the Docker Environment

-To start the Docker environment run:
+To start the Docker environment without rebuilding run:

 `npm run start:docker`